RaymiiOrg/c_ookieclicker/README.md

 How to build the game for yourself.

 Install `boost` and build dependencies.
-On Ubuntu:
+On Ubuntu 18.04:

     sudo apt install libboost-dev-all build-essential cmake